For many people, making tea is simply heating water and putting some tea into a cup. However, for Japanese people, this is definitely not sufficient!

 How Much Do You Know About Japanese Tea Ceremonies?

-The first people to drink tea in Japan were Buddhist monks who had brought the tea plant in the form of seeds from China.
-Drinking tea at that time was a highly ceremonial affair, but it didn’t closely resemble what one might imagine a traditional Japanese tea ceremony to be like.
+The first people to drink tea in Japan were Buddhist monks who had brought the tea plant seeds from China.
+Drinking tea at that time was a highly ceremonial affair, but it didn’t closely resemble what one might imagine a traditional Japanese tea ceremony might be like.

-The custom of tea ceremonies, as they are often performed today, originated from the Japanese court of the 16th century.
-However, there are many variations of tea ceremonies popularized during different periods in Japanese history.
-As a result, there isn’t just one way to conduct a tea ceremony, and there is an almost infinite number of tea ceremony schools.
+The custom of tea ceremonies as they are often performed today originated from the Japanese court of the 16th century.
+However, there are many variations of tea ceremonies that have been popular during different periods in Japanese history.
+As a result, thereare many ways to conduct a tea ceremony, and there is an almost infinite number of tea ceremony schools.

 There are two main different types of gatherings related to the tea ceremony: one informal, the Chakai (茶会), and one formal, the Chaji (茶事).
 They vary in complexity, protocol, and duration.
 The tea ceremonies introduced below are all of the Chakai type.

-You are lucky to live in a time where everyone can participate in a tea ceremony because it used to be a pleasure reserved only for the elites.
+You are lucky to live in a time where everyone can participate in a tea ceremony, because it used to be reserved only for the elites.
 In Nagoya, there are a few places where you can experience a traditional tea ceremony but it can be particularly challenging to find one that caters to foreigners who don’t understand Japanese.
-That’s why we have combined our extensive knowledge gathered over the years to present you with the best options.
+Therefore, we have combined our extensive knowledge gathered over the years to present you with the best options.

 A great alternative to a traditional tea ceremony is a visit to one of the many tea houses, where you will be served a tea set that you can enjoy while admiring the often beautiful Japanese garden or traditional architecture.
-These kinds of tea sets also have the added advantage that they are very affordable, and you don’t require a reservation.
+These kinds of tea sets also have the added advantage of being very affordable, and you don’t require a reservation.
 This makes it a great option for people who don’t want to plan too much in advance, or for those who don’t fancy kneeling for an extended period.
-We can tell you from personal experience that it can become painful quite quickly.
+We can tell you from personal experience that that can become painful quite quickly!

-Do you Want to Experience an Authentic Tea Ceremony in Nagoya?
-Check Out Your Options!
+Want to Experience Tea Ceremony in Nagoya?
+Here are Your Options!

 For people who want to experience a real tea ceremony in Nagoya, we recommend one of three places.